 There are many ways to gain the trust of consumers.
 Some brands offer quality or consistency, yet virtuous brands offer an authentic desire to do good.
 This can be a precarious strategy to win trust, however the rewards for philanthropic brands are becoming obvious as more brands engage in socially conscious behaviours.
 Brands with a clear sense of purpose have increased their brand valuation by 175% over a 12 year period1.
 Nike has seen sales and market share grow after each socially conscious campaign.
 Their endorsement of Colin Kaepernick saw on online sales rise 31% in the 2 days following, while company shares rose 33% that year2.
 Starbucks have continued to grow globally as they prioritise local communities and social causes.
 The company opened over 30,000 new stores in 2019 and finished the year with an all-time high figure of net sales.
 The biggest benefit to being a virtuous brand is the deep level of connection with consumers.
 This turns periodic sales into loyal customers.
 A 5% increase in customer retention can lead to a 25-95% increase in profit3.

 On the other side of the line, perceptions of faux philanthropy can be a tough hole to get out of.
 There is a huge difference between being virtuous and virtue signalling.
 Pepsi’s infamous Kendal Jenner ad should be a lesson for all brands.
 The brand tried to piggyback off the Black Lives Matter movement with disastrous effects.
 The Pepsi brand perception dropped to an eight year low among Millennials over the months following the campaign4.
 The key is to be authentic.
 Virtuous acts should come from a place that’s unrelated to profits.
 Chasing profits under the guise of activism will likely end badly.
-71% of consumers will lose trust in a brand forever, if they perceive that the brand is prioritising profit over people5.
-The importance of brand trust cannot be overstated.
-Brand trust is rated by consumers as second only to price in brand attributes that gain new business or retain existing business5.
+71% of consumers will lose trust in a brand forever, if they perceive that the brand is prioritising profit over people.
+We see consumers opting for brands that they believe are both

 There are many faces to virtue and many types of virtuous acts.
 In reality it is very difficult to be a truly virtuous brand.
 No brand is perfectly selfless, just as no person is.
 Many brands that do great things (some mentioned in this article) also engage in acts of obvious self-interest.
 This is to be expected, after all, they are commercial enterprises first and foremost.
 Virtuous brands have to pick their battles and decide how they give back.
 Naturally some causes will have more social currency than others, but this shouldn’t determine how any brand decides what social cause they fight for.
 This would be acting with interest in profits.
 It needs to be authentic.
 It needs to come from an internal desire to use their given power as an organisation to do good.